Sinéad O'Connor: Early life and education

 Sinéad Marie Bernadette O'Connor was born on 8 December 1966 at the Cascia House Nursing Home on Baggot Street in Dublin.
-She was named Sinéad after Sinéad de Valera, the mother of the doctor who presided over her delivery, Éamon de Valera, Jnr., and Bernadette in honour of Saint Bernadette of Lourdes.
+She was named Sinéad after Irish author Sinéad de Valera, the mother of the doctor who presided over her delivery, Éamon de Valera jnr, and Bernadette in honour of Saint Bernadette of Lourdes.
 She was the third of five children; an older brother is the novelist Joseph O'Connor.
 Her parents were John Oliver "Seán" O'Connor, a structural engineer who later became a barrister and chairperson of the Divorce Action Group, and Johanna Marie O'Grady (1939–1985), who married in 1960 at the Church of Our Lady of Good Counsel, Drimnagh, Dublin.
 She attended Dominican College Sion Hill school in Blackrock, Dublin.

 In her 2021 memoir, Rememberings, O'Connor wrote that she was regularly beaten by her mother, who also taught her to steal from the collection plate at Mass and from charity tins.
 In 1979, at age 13, O'Connor went to live with her father, who had recently returned to Ireland after marrying Viola Margaret Suiter in Alexandria, Virginia, United States, in 1976.
+She shared a room with her sister; on her own side, O'Connor papered the walls with posters of Siouxsie Sioux to mark her difference.
+She listened to music with noisy electric guitars; she stated, "in real life you aren't allowed to say you're angry but in music you can say anything".